dkwage/HBDProject/README.md

+[ HBD project ]

-project used to HTML5, CSS3, JavaScript
+used to HTML5, CSS3, JavaScript

-1. landing page
-2. emotianl board